Jimut123/jimutmap/README.md

 - [ ] Provide in-code review comments on GitHub to highlight specific LOC if deemed necessary.
 - [ ] Please provide snapshots if deemed necessary.
 - [ ] Update readme if required.

-## TODO

-- [ ] Generate the key automatically
-  - [ ] It is probably a sequence of timestamp, but it still needs to be pin pointed.

 ## [LICENSE](https://github.com/Jimut123/jimutmap/blob/master/LICENSE)
 ```